fontcala/libdl/README.md

 Deep Learning Library

-## Deliverables for the DLFS course
+## Deliverable for the DLFS course
-BRANCH:  Milestone-MNIST-working
+BRANCH:  Master
 For the MNIST milestone, you'll need to:

 Clone the repository and run